 Your heel is the back part of your foot.
 A band of tissue called the plantar fascia connects the heel bone to the bones in the ball of your foot.
 Nerves run from the heel up the inside of your ankle and into your leg.
-These nerves send pain messages from your foot to your brain telling you when you have heel pain.
+These nerves send pain messages from your foot to your brain in a pain response..

 When Your Heel Hurts

 When you feel pain in the bottom of your heel, the plantar fascia is most likely inflamed.
 Overuse or excess body weight can cause the tissue to tear or pull away from the bone.
 The tissue then becomes inflamed and painful.
-Sometimes the inflamed plantar fascia also irritates a nerve, causing more pain.
+Sometimes the inflamed plantar fascia also irritates a nerve, causing more discomfort.

 What Causes Heel Pain?

 Wearing shoes with poor cushioning can irritate the tissue in your heel (plantar fascia).
-Being overweight or standing for long periods can also irritate the tissue.
+Being overweight or standing for long periods of time can also irritate the tissue.
 Running, walking, tennis, and other sports that put stress on the heels can cause tiny tears in the tissue.
 If your lower leg muscles are tight, this is more likely to develop.

 You may feel pain on the bottom or on the inside edge of your heel.
 The pain may be sharp when you get out of bed or when standing up after sitting for a while.
-You may feel a dull ache in your heel after you've been standing for a long time on a hard surface.
+You may also feel a dull ache in your heel after you've been standing on a hard surface.
 Running can also produce a dull ache.
 If a nerve is irritated, you may feel a burning sensation or shooting pain in your heel.

 Diagnosis and Treatment

-Your doctor will check your foot and ask about your pain.
+Your foot specialist will examine your foot and ask about your pain level.
 Be sure to show him/her exactly where your heel hurts.
-To treat your pain, you may need to make changes in what you do and your shoes that you wear.
+To treat your pain, you may need to make changes in your activities, or change the type of shoes that you wear.
 You may also need to exercise and stretch the tissue.
-The tissue can take up to 6 months or more to fully heal.
-In some cases, your doctor may suggest surgery to release the plantar fascia.
+The tissue can take up to 6 months or more to fully recover.
+In some extreme cases, your specialist may suggest surgery to release the plantar fascia.